markqvist/MicroAPRS/README.md

 MicroAPRS
 ==========

+__Important!__ _For new projects, please consider using [OpenModem](https://github.com/markqvist/OpenModem) as a platform instead.
+It is much more powerful, and has none of the limitations of this implementation.
+For simple projects, MicroAPRS is absolutely still usable, and it is incredibly stable and well-tested in thousands of hours of real-life usage, but have a look at OpenModem as well, since that is what I will be maintaining from now on.
+No new features or updates will be added to MicroAPRS from here on.
+I consider it stable and feature-complete for what the hardware is capable of._

 MicroAPRS is an APRS firmware for [MicroModem](http://unsigned.io/micromodem).
 It supports both normal KISS mode, and a simple serial protocol for easy communication with an Arduino, or other MCU.

 You can buy a complete modem from [my shop](http://unsigned.io/shop), or you can build one yourself pretty easily.
 Take a look at the documentation in the [MicroModem](https://github.com/markqvist/MicroModem) repository for information and getting started guides!